 The following may not be a complete list of insurability requirements.
-Refer to the Basic Provisions, Cotton Crop Provisions, and Special Provisions for a complete list.
+Refer to the Basic Provisions, Cotton Crop Provisions, and the SP for a complete list.

-- (1) The crop insured will be all the cotton lint in the county, in which the insured has a share, for which premium rates are provided by the actuarial documents; and - (a) That is not (unless allowed by the Special Provisions or by a written agreement): - 1 Colored cotton lint (AUP only); - 2 Planted into an established grass or legume; - 3 Interplanted with another spring planted crop; - 4 Grown on acreage from which a hay crop was harvested in the same calendar year unless the acreage is irrigated; or - 5 Grown on acreage on which a small grain crop reached the heading stage in the same calendar year unless the acreage is irrigated or adequate measures are taken to terminate the small grain crop prior to heading and less than fifty percent (50%) of the small grain plants reach the heading stage.
+- (1) The crop insured will be all the cotton lint in the county, in which the insured has a share, for which premium rates are provided by the actuarial documents; and - (a) That is not (unless allowed by the SP or by a written agreement): - 1 Colored cotton lint (AUP only); - 2 Planted into an established grass or legume; or - 3 Interplanted with another spring planted crop.